SMSF Binding Death Benefit Nomination (updates your SMSF Deed as well)

 Sadly, the court decided that the death benefit could not be paid to the dead dependant (or rather, their estate).
 This is because the dead dependant is no longer a ‘dependant’ of the dead superannuation member.

-As soon as the superannuation death proceeds are paid out into the Legal Consolidated Will the above rule no longer applies.
-This is another reason why Superannuation Testamentary Trusts in Wills is valuable.
+The above rule no longer applies when the superannuation death proceeds are paid into the Legal Consolidated 3-Generation Testamentary Trust Will.
+This is another reason why Superannuation Testamentary Trusts in Wills are valuable.

-Do I have to be of sound mind to sign a Binding Death Benefit Nomination for my Self-Managed Superannuation Fund?
+Be of sound mind to sign a Binding Death Benefit Nomination

 van Camp v Bellahealth Pty Ltd